edmondthui/hashnode-backup/cl84hnzti06ti2inv7o3qgvoo.md

 ```
 Replace "YourEmail@email.com" with your email.

-### Install Virtual Studio Code
+### Install Visual Studio Code
-You can go to [Virtual Studio Code's website](https://code.visualstudio.com/download) and click download for Mac.
+You can go to [Visual Studio Code's website](https://code.visualstudio.com/download) and click download for Mac.
 You should be able to unzip it and drag it into your applications.
 That's it, now you can start coding!
 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1663305348484/MLqDocPnq.png align="center")

 ## Conclusion